 In 2017, Albania's population amounted to an estimated 2.88 million, and is projected to decrease slightly through 2022 according to the International Monetary Fund.
 This is likely due to a low fertility rate and a rapidly increasing median age of the population, which usually suggests lower mortality rates and an improved health system.

 With just under half a million inhabitants, Albania's capital Tirana is also the country’s largest city.
-Overall, Albanians have been relocating more and more to urban areas, and in 2016, more than half of the population was urban.
+Overall, Albanians have been relocating more and more to urban areas, and by 2016, more than half of the population was urban.
 Taking Albania's unusually high unemployment rate into account, this fact is hardly surprising.
 Most of the country's GDP is generated by the services sector, like tourism, followed by agriculture and, finally industry.

 The economy of Albania is relatively stable and shows potential for economic growth.
 Its transition from socialism to capitalism is also considered to be quite a success.
 In 2017, its estimated GDP was at 13 billion U.S. dollars.
 Projections have it reach more than 17 million by 2020.
 Italy is the country’s most important trading partner.
-In 2016, Albania had a trade deficit of 2.71 billion U.S. dollars, although the height of the country’s trade deficit occurred in 2008 with a minus of almost 4 billion U.S. dollars.
-However, Albania has been steadily increasing its exports since 2006.
-In 2017, the estimated national debt of Albania amounted to 70.8 percent of its GDP.
-One of the five convergence criteria to join the euro area is a debt to GDP ratio of not more than 60 percent, a goal the country is likely to achieve over the next few years.
+For years now, Albania had to report a significant trade deficit .
+However, the country has been steadily increasing its exports since 2006, working towards an improvement of the trade balance.